hbatchelor/arduino-launchpad/README.md

 # Arduino + Launchpad Interaction
-This is a simple program demonstrating method of using an Arduino to interact with an original Novation Launchpad.
+This is a simple program demonstrating methods of using an Arduino to interact with an original Novation Launchpad.